CMIP-Data-Request/CMIP7_DReq_Software/README_NEW.md

 **3. get_variables_metadata**

 A json file is generated, containing the variables  present in the CMIP7 DR (all or only the ones matching filter options, see below).
-Each single entry of the json file is the CMIP7 compound name of the variable and all of the attributes associated with this varaible are given as (key,value) pairs.
+Each single entry of the json file is the _CMIP7 compound name_ of the variable and all of the attributes associated with this varaible are given as (key,value) pairs.

 Call example:
 <br>
 `get_variables_metadata v1.2.2.2 all_variables_metadata_v1.2.2.2.json`
 <details>
-<summary>Click here to expand.</summary>
+<summary>Click here for a snapview of the output json file.</summary>

 ```
     {